-You’ve decided on soy wax for your candles, or maybe you are switching from another type of wax.
-You google soy wax and find that there are many types to choose from!
+You’ve decided on soy wax for your candles or maybe you are switching from another type of wax.
+You google soy wax for candle making and find that there are many types to choose from!
 Which is the best soy wax for candles?
 At this point you may just choose one and roll with it.
 You may eventually find that you run into a few issues.
 Maybe it’s too much frosting.
 Maybe you don’t get the strong fragrance throw you were looking for.
 Sink holes, why are there sink holes???

 All this can be so confusing!!

 The problem is, it is really difficult to say which soy wax is best.
-There is no “best” soy wax for candles, only what works best for you.
+There is no “best” soy wax for candle making, only what works best for you.

 Each soy wax has strengths and weaknesses.
 Different soy waxes have different melting temperatures, pouring temperatures and cooling temperatures.
 Some soy waxes cool with smoother tops, while others have more of an issue with sink holes or frost. (there are things you can do to minimize the frost and sink holes).
-Some candle makers find that some waxes give a better hot throw than others.
+Some candle makers find that some soy wax gives a better hot throw than others.

-I know you probably came upon this article because you hoped I would give you the magic answer and tell you what the best soy wax for candles is.
+I know you probably came upon this article because you hoped I would give you the magic answer and tell you what the best soy wax for candle making is.
 I’m sorry to disappoint, but I can list the types of soy wax and give you some idea of which ones I’ve used that have worked well, and which ones others tend to use most with great success.
 So far my favorite soy wax for candles is 100% Midwest Soy, P-100 Pillar Blend (great for tarts and votives) and Ecosoya Advanced.

 Types of Soy Wax for Candles

 Calwax CB3- Made from 100% hydrogenated soy and vegetable oils.
 Single pour